Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy

 After almost 20 years this film remains a fan favorite and enjoys a status of being a cult classic, and most of the credit for the film enjoying that status is due to the introduction of a unique and exciting character in the form of Riddick (Vin Diesel), a memorable anti-hero of distinction.

 He is the protagonist of this first entry into the franchise.
 Riddick is an outer space bad-ass, super stealthy and deadly.
-He has skills.
-A flesh and blood Terminator, when needed.
-He is also a skilled hunter/tracker.
-He has his own code of morality, which means he has been a convict and even a murderer.
-Despite this, he is sometimes shown to perform moral or even atypically heroic actions, usually against his own better judgment and survivalist nature.
+He has skills; Riddick is a flesh and blood Terminator when needed and a skilled hunter/tracker.
+He has a personal code of morality that doesn’t always agree with those of the local authorities, which means he has been a convict and even a murderer.
+Despite this, he is sometimes shown to perform morally compassionate or even atypically heroic actions, usually against his own better judgment and survivalist nature.
 You could say he’s a sociopath with an occasional heart of gold when it suits him.

 The rest of the story is mostly a tale of how they go about forming a plan to escape the hostile, unpleasant, and deadly planet, and what they discover about the creatures that hunt them in the seemingly never-ending night.
 Riddick and a few others manage to survive their hellish ordeal and eventually escape the planet’s surface.